IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 This setting controls which upload methods are available to users of your installation of Dataverse.
 The following upload methods are available:

 - ``native/http``: Corresponds to "Upload with HTTP via your browser" and APIs that use HTTP (SWORD and native).
-- ``native/dropbox``: Corresponds to "Upload with Dropbox".
-Note that the JVM option ``dataverse.dropbox.key`` is also required.
 - ``dcm/rsync+ssh``: Corresponds to "Upload with rsync+ssh via Data Capture Module (DCM)".
 A lot of setup is required, as explained in the :doc:`/developers/big-data-support` section of the Dev Guide.

 Out of the box only ``native/http`` is enabled and will work without further configuration.
 To add multiple upload method, separate them using a comma like this:

-``curl -X PUT -d 'native/http,native/dropbox,dcm/rsync+ssh' http://localhost:8080/api/admin/settings/:UploadMethods``
+``curl -X PUT -d 'native/http,dcm/rsync+ssh' http://localhost:8080/api/admin/settings/:UploadMethods``

 You'll always want at least one upload method, so the easiest way to remove one of them is to simply ``PUT`` just the one you want, like this: